-It is not recommended to record with the SD card for 24/7 continuously, as it may not be able to support long term continuous data read/write.
-Please contact the manufacturer of the SD card for information regarding the reliability and life expectancy.
+- It is not recommended to record with the microSD card for 24/7 continuously, as it may not be able to support long term continuous data read/write.
+Contact the manufacturer of the microSD card for information regarding the reliability and the life expectancy. - Remember to format a new microSD card as shown in Formatting Storage Media below.